hyperledger/besu-docs/docs/private-networks/how-to/configure/curves.md

 !!! caution

-    Configuring alternative elliptic curves is an experimental feature.
+    Configuring alternative elliptic curves is an early access feature.

 By default, Besu uses the Ethereum standard `secp256k1` elliptic curve (EC).
 However, when running nodes in a private network, it is possible to configure an alternative elliptic curve.